 - Exclude specific links

-- Show or hide number of clicks for the links
+- Show or hide the number of clicks for the links

 This plugin uses URL slugs, so for example, your links will look like mysite.com/link/google instead of mysite.com/google.